shiruken/only-flairs/README.md

 ![Screenshot of Installation Settings](https://github.com/user-attachments/assets/491f09b7-1dbd-4afa-99b3-d571f55dcf6b)

 * **Default Sticky Comment:** Sets the default text for sticky comments on restricted posts.
 Can be modified when configuring the settings on individual posts.
 Supports Markdown.
+Use the placeholder `%%flair%%` to include a list of the selected flairs.
 Leave empty to disable.

 ## Menu Action: Restrict to Flaired Users